thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-25-model-deployment-a-la-carte.md

     }, 200)
 ```

-However, even if you can get your trained model to execute within your application runtime alongside all the rest of your product’s code, you may not want to.
+However, even if you _can_ get your trained model to execute within your application runtime alongside all the rest of your product’s code, you may not want to.

 ### Client/edge device

 ![client-device-ml.svg](/images/model_deployment_a_la_carte/client-device-ml.svg)

 In this subcategory, the client process is still the same process as the model’s, but the _location_ of that process is different and interesting.
-The process is running in an end-user’s internet browser, mobile phone, laptop, or on some other non-personal computer tech: a thermostat, weather sensor, or video camera.
+The process is running in an end-user’s internet browser, mobile phone, laptop, or on some other consumer computer digital device: a thermostat, weather sensor, or video camera.

 **Browser**